-Place your potatoes in a pot and bring to a rolling boil.
-Boil potatoes for 40–45 minutes or until tender (a knife should easily pierce a potato).
+- Place potatoes in a large pot, cover with water and bring to a rolling boil over high heat.
+Boil potatoes for 40–45 minutes or until tender (a fork should easily pierce a potato).

-Let potatoes cool.
-Peel off skins and cube your potatoes.
-It's okay if they are soft or fall apart.
+- Let potatoes cool, then peel off skins and cube potatoes into ¾-inch pieces.
+It is okay if they are soft or fall apart.
 Place in a large bowl.

-Add your mayonnaise and mustard and mix well (add more or less mayonnaise depending on what you like).
-Add salt and pepper and mix well.
+- Add mayonnaise, mustard, salt and pepper and mix well (add more or less mayonnaise depending on what you like).

 *NOTE: For a great tutorial on how to boil eggs go HERE.